Oskarzito/ProductQuery/README.md

 ## Note

 - No error states have been implemented in this MVP scope.
+- Implemented a custom CachedAsyncImage solution rather than using SwiftUIs AsyncImage, since its behavior was rather unexpected when using a TabView + a lazy grid view.
+  - Images are right now cached in the `ImageCacheViewModel`.
+This could **most definitively(!)** be improved by e.g. caching images in the network layer rather than in the view model layer.

 ## Future improvements